-How is the Praxis II Educational Leadership: Administration and Supervision (5411) Exam formatted?
+How is the Praxis Educational Leadership: Administration and Supervision (5411) Exam formatted?

 Because the test will have some more difficult questions to give test takers the chance to demonstrate their mastery of the content, a good test taking tip to consider on test day is to skip the more difficult questions and return to them later, saving time and focusing your first efforts on questions more easily answered.
 With those questions out of the way, you can then go back and answer the more difficult questions in the time remaining.

-What is tested on the Praxis II Educational Leadership: Administration and Supervision (5411) Exam?
+What is tested on the Praxis Educational Leadership: Administration and Supervision (5411) Exam?